Map preview

 High

 Window AC is strongly supported for Palm Court.
-Across many current listings, agents repeatedly mention it explicitly in phrases such as "window A/C units," "window AC's in every room," and "new window AC units," which matches the prior high-confidence MLS pattern.
-The evidence appears consistent across multiple remarks and not just a single copy-paste listing.
+I found many listings explicitly saying “window A/C units,” “window AC’s in every room,” “multiple window unit AC’s,” and “new window A/C units,” alongside older remarks confirming the same feature.
+The evidence is consistent across many different listings and agents, so this appears to be a real building/unit feature rather than a copy-paste error.

 Concrete